Vitamin B12 food, sources and deficiency

 Your body needs vitamin B12 to make red blood cells and keep your nervous system healthy and working properly.
 The nutrient B12 also helps to release the energy you need from food and it also helps your body to use folic acid.
 If you don’t get enough B12 from the foods you eat or supplements you could develop a vitamin B12 deficiency and anaemia.

-What foods contain vitamin B12?
+What foods have vitamin B12?

 Foods high in B12 include meat such as lamb and beef, fish including salmon and cod, milk, cheese and eggs.
 There are also plenty of breakfast cereals that are fortified with the vitamin that can help you get the amount you need.
 B12 is not found naturally in vegetables, fruits or grains, which means if you are a vegetarian or vegan, you may find it hard to get enough B12.
 However B12 can be found in nutritional yeast, which has a savoury cheese-like flavour and can be added to vegan meals such as vegetarian pesto pasta and cauliflower dairy-free cheese.